 The Foundation focuses its resources on cancers such as breast, cervical, colorectal, lung, oral, prostate, skin and testicular that can be prevented through lifestyle changes or early detection and treatment.

-This year, an estimated 12,900 women will be diagnosed with cervical cancer..
+This year, an estimated 12,820 women will be diagnosed with cervical canc..

 Lung cancer is the number one cause of cancer death for both men and women.
-Each year, an est..
+This year, an est..

 Oral cancer is cancer of the mouth or throat.
-Each year, an estimated 45,750 people are diagn..
+This year, an estimated 49,670 people will be d..

 Skin cancer is the most common cancer diagnosis, and it’s the most preventable cancer.
 Most..